 Sponsored by Charity Charge.
 Charity Charge is the only credit card designed for nonprofit expenses.
 Automatic cash back.
 No personal guarantor required and no cost.
 Dedicated account manager and easy to use accounting integrations.
 Learn more.

 According to the National Center for Charitable Statistics (NCCS), more than 1.5 million nonprofit organizations are registered in the United States.
-And behind every nonprofit organization is a talented, dedicated, altruistic founder with a compelling mission and a transformational vision.
+And behind every nonprofit organization is a talented, dedicated, nonprofit founder with a compelling mission and a transformational vision.
 These nonprofit founders profiled below exhibit the essential attributes of an impactful nonprofit leader, and their organizations will undoubtedly better the world this year.

-Seth Maxwell – Thirst Project
+Nonprofit Founder: Seth Maxwell – Thirst Project

 Seth’s life is busy and full- just the way he likes it!
 Like most 20-somethings, Seth wears many hats: Son, Friend, Entrepreneur, Activist, Producer, Actor and Speaker.
 Seth is the Founder & CEO of The Thirst Project, a creative and diverse non-profit organization located in the heart of Los Angeles.
 The Thirst Project has made a bold commitment to ending the clean water crisis.